nehalecky/CS7637-Knowledge-Based-AI/05_Means_end_Analysis_and__.md

 ### Problem Reduction

 Take the goal of a problem and break it apart into more simple goals.
 Apply means-end after.

+## Summary
+We learned about two additional methods for problem solving, means-ends analysis and problem reduction.
+Means-end takes advantage of optimizing navigation through problem state space, by electing minima differences between state spaces and goal state.
+Problem reduction leverages the same navigation, however, by achieving smaller much simpler goals that collectively allow for achieving the goal state.
+Also, we were presented some application of the methods to Raven's progressive matrices.
+Finally, the differences between weak methods and strong methods was discussed.